PRANAVSURWASE/online-job-portal/README.md

 # online-job-portal
 A full-stack web application that connects job seekers with employers.
-Built using Node.js, Express.js, MySQL, and EJS, it supports user registration, job posting, application tracking, and admin-level management.
+Built using Node.js, Express.js, MySQL, and Reaact.js, it supports user registration, job posting, application tracking, and admin-level management.

 # 🧑‍💼 Online Job Portal